Student's Guide to Computing @ Penn Engineering

 Email Forwarding.
 If you have more than one account, you may choose to read all of your email from one location rather than having to log onto multiple systems each day to read email.
 To have your email automatically forwarded from your SEAS account to another account, use the Account Management Site.

-Begining in the Fall 2005, standard disk space allocations at SEAS are 1GB per account.
+Standard disk space allocations at SEAS are 4GB per account.
 The disk is available on the network, backed up and may be mounted on a variety of operating systems.

 Everything associated with your SEAS account is stored in your home directory (except the email in your Inbox folder).
 Your home directory can be accessed from many different locations using several methods.
 For example, you can access your home directory by using a CETS lab computer (Windows or Linux), a Linux server (e.g. SecureCRT to Eniac), or FTP client software (Filezilla).